-In celebration of youth football and spreading a love for the game, the Seahawks Blue Friday Night Lights program is back for a second year.
-The program will bring Seahawks gameday entertainment elements to four high school football matchups this fall:
+In celebration of youth football and spreading a love for the game, the Seahawks Blue Friday Night Lights program featured the following 2019 match ups: Kennedy vs Bethel, Bellevue vs Garfield, Skyline vs Eastlake, and Kent-Meridian vs Mt.
+Rainier.
+The Seahawks gameday entertainment elements to four high school football matchups this fall.

-At each of the featured games, mascot Blitz, DJ Supa Sam, Blue Thunder and Seahawks Dancers will join the fun, while a Seahawks player or Legend will participate in the coin toss.
-The Seahawks will also conduct a 12 Flag raising ceremony prior to kick-off, as well as provide "I'm IN" rally cards to the teams.
+At each of the featured games, mascot Blitz, DJ Supa Sam, Blue Thunder and Seahawks Dancers joined the fun, while a Seahawks player or Legend participated in the coin toss.
+The Seahawks also conducted a 12 Flag raising ceremony prior to kick-off, so below videos for each featured gameday.

 Each week during the high school football season, the Seahawks and the Washington State Football Coaches Association select two high school football coaches as the Coach of the Week winners.
 Each recipient receives a $500 donation to the school's football program plus a framed certificate signed by Seahawks Head Coach Pete Carroll.